 Hints & Tips

-This is my favorite roll recipe to use for holiday dinners, especially Thanksgiving
+These Refrigerator Butter-Rich Dinner Rolls are my favorite dinner roll recipe to use for holiday dinners, especially Thanksgiving

 and Christmas dinner.
 Very easy to make ahead and bake at the last minutes.

 Secrets to using the bread machine,

 Sourdough Bread Recipes and

 Quick Bread Recipe for all your bread making.

 1 cup milk (110 degrees F.)